The Altruistic Traveller

 Articles related to Ethical Animal Encounters

-• Trusted-Housesitters-Loki How to budget travel with Trusted Housesitters - Since 2019 I’ve been exploring Australia using the TrustedHousesitters app, caring for pets and homes along the East coast and exploring new destinations.
-It’s undoubtedly filled my travel cup in the midst… Continue Reading
+• Trusted-Housesitters-Loki How to budget travel with Trusted Housesitters - Since 2019 I’ve been exploring Australia and the world using the TrustedHousesitters app, caring for pets and homes, and exploring new destinations.
+It’s undoubtedly filled my travel cup in the midst of… Continue Reading

 • elephants-biosphere-thailand Citizen Science & Elephant Conservation in Thailand with Biosphere Expeditions - With little research about the plight of the endangered Asian elephant in Thailand, conservation organisation Biosphere Expeditions brings travellers on a journey to bridge that research gap.
 Working alongside the Kindred Spirit… Continue Reading